 6. Enjoy the beautiful St Mary’s Church Gardens

-7. See urban art at the Leake Street Arches and Tunnel
+7. See urban street art at the Leake Street Arches and Tunnel

-8. Find out more about the lady with the lamp at the Florence Nightingale Museum
+8. Discover more about the lady with the lamp at the Florence Nightingale Museum

 9. Enjoy the stunning views from Lambeth Bridge